The Latest from What'sUpNewp + A look at What's Up on Tuesday

 Live Music & Entertainment

-JPT Film & Event Center: The Miracle Club at 3:30 pm, Scream Halloween Party at 6:30 pm
+JPT Film & Event Center: She Came To Me at 4:30 pm, The Exorcist 50th Anniversary at 7:30 pm

 O’Brien’s Pub: Trivia at 7 pm